Phi Phi Paradise TravelPhi Phi Paradise Travel

 The best period is November to February (cool, 25-28°C).
 March-May is sweltering (40°C at midday).
 June-October is humid but the temples are photogenic under the stormy sky.

-If you have 48 hours in Bangkok and you are hesitating between Ayutthaya and the Grand Palace: do the Grand Palais on the morning of day 1, Ayutthaya on day 2.
+If you have 48 hours in Bangkok and you are hesitating between Ayutthaya and the Grand Palace: do the Grand Palace on the morning of day 1, Ayutthaya on day 2.
 This is the combo that tells the story of Siam yesterday (Ayutthaya) and today (Bangkok).

 Detailed programme